Blastburn29/fyle-interview-intern-backend/README.md

 # Fyle Backend Challenge

+# My Submission

+I have passed all the test cases and added new test cases to pass the required coverage percent. however, I am using windows system to solve and submit assignment, because of this I wasn't able to do the dockerization part of this challenge.
+I did try dockerizing but my system started to lag and crashed too a few times.
+Hence, I am skipping the optional part of this assessment.

 ## Who is this for?

 This challenge is meant for candidates who wish to intern at Fyle and work with our engineering team.
 You should be able to commit to at least 6 months of dedicated time for internship.